IPMI-ICNS-UKE/DeepTICI/README.md

 ## Usage

 Example usage for predicting a TICI score for a given two-views (i.e. lateral and frontal) DSA series (original M1 occlusion).
-Model weights from all experiments performed in our recent publication are included and can be seperately used for automatic TICI scoring (selectable via  predict_experiment_I/predict_experiment_III/predict_ensemble methods).
+Model weights from all experiments performed in our recent publication are included and can be seperately used for automatic TICI scoring (selectable via  predict_experiment_I/predict_experiment_III/predict_ensemble methods in configuration.yml).

 ```python
 from DeepTICI import predict